volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+November 27 th

+change output hw in plughw
+copy asound.conf in chroot /etc in case of software mixer

 November 26 th